 What Will You Change?

-Your support of the iDiagnostics project will change the paradigm of medicine towards the precision personalized approach.
-With iDiagnostics, you and your doctor will know precisely what is going on in your body, how your condition develops in time, and how your body responds to therapy or changes in your lifestyle.
-Today, there are three problems in diagnosing: (i) under-diagnosing - due to poor sensitivity of traditional tests, in which diseases often remain undetected; (ii) over-diagnosing - due to the high rate of false positive responses the presence of a disease is erroneously reported, while, in fact, there is no threat; and (iii) no diagnosing - due to high cost and discomfort many of us prefer to avoid diagnosing.
+Your support of the iDiagnostics project will change the way how medicine works.
+Currently, medicine assumes that we all are the same, while everyone of us is truly unique.
+We respond differently to everything, including therapies.
+Blood transfusion is a rear exception in modern medicine, where patients are divided into several groups in accordance with their individual responses.
+In the future, the personalized approach based on precision diagnosing and individually tuned treatment will become common.
+Affordable accurate diagnosing is an essential part of this future.
+With iDiagnostics, you and your doctor will know precisely what is going on in your body, how your condition develops with time, and how your body responds to therapy or changes in your lifestyle.
+Today, there are three problems in diagnostics: (i) under-diagnosis - due to poor sensitivity of traditional tests diseases often remain undetected; (ii) over-diagnosis - due to the high rate of false positive responses the presence of a disease is erroneously reported, while, in fact, there is no threat; and (iii) no diagnosis - due to high cost and discomfort many of us prefer to avoid diagnosing.
 Being a sensitive, accurate, inexpensive, non-invasive or minimally invasive technology, iDiagnostics will solve all three problems.
-Early detection of cancer, Alzheimer's, cardio-vascular and infectious diseases, food safety, and other areas will benefit tremendously from the use of iDiagnostics.
-Your support will help fight these diseases.
+Early detection, predictive or preventive tests for cancer, Alzheimer's, cardio-vascular and infectious diseases, food safety, and other areas will benefit tremendously from the use of iDiagnostics.
+Your support will help to rectify the problem of imprecise or no-diagnosing, and thus will facilitate to fight numerous diseases efficiently.

 Accurate and rapid diagnosis is essential for absolutely all healthcare actions.
 Detection of diseases, fighting cancer, heart and neurological diseases, prevention of epidemics, including Ebola, Zika, HIV/AIDS, avian flu, and SARS, testing new drugs, and many other areas critically depend on accurate and rapid diagnosis.
 Your support will significantly accelerate progress in these areas.

-iDiagnostics ADK, shown in Figure 2, is intended for researchers who are interested in interfacing their existing tests and developing new applications for iDiagnostics.
-Our collaborators from academic sector will receive an ADK set at special reduced price.
-We offer the opportunity to sponsor a university student project, which will use the ADK for the development of molecular diagnostics tests.
+The iDiagnostics ADK and uTIRF detection cube are shown in Figure 2.
+The set is intended for researchers who are interested in interfacing their existing tests and developing new applications for iDiagnostics.
+Several research groups worldwide have requested the uTIRF and iDiagnostics ADK.
+Several our collaborators from the academic sector and industrial groups will receive uTIRF and ADK set at a special promotional price.
+We offer the opportunity to sponsor a university student project, which will use the uTIRF and ADK for the development of molecular diagnostics tests.
 If you do not have a student in mind, but are willing to sponsor one for diagnosing a specific disease, we will be delighted to assist you in allocating a bright student and a valuable goal.

-Our cellphones are powerful computers equipped with super cameras.
-The idea behind iDiagnostics is to use them with a handheld cradle, which implements a super sensitive bio-detection fluorescence technology, called TIRF microarrays.
+Our cellphones are powerful computers equipped with low light super sensitive cameras.
+The idea behind iDiagnostics is to use them or their cameras and computers with a handheld cradle, which implements a supersensitive bio-detection fluorescence technology, called TIRF microarrays.
+Alternatively, on later stages the TIRF cradle will incorporate a dedicated low light camera and microcomputer rather than use a cellphone.
+This change will add little to the cost, but will allow to avoid legal and administrative issues with cellphone manufacturers, who are reluctant to permit modifications to their software for camera control and data acquisition.
 The use of iDiagnostics is as simple as blood glucose tests available today for diabetic patients.
-You start the iDiagnostics app on your phone and follow the instructions.
-The app will instruct you to put your cellphone into the cradle, insert a cartridge, and apply a droplet of saliva, urine, sweat, blood, or other bodily fluid.
+You start the iDiagnostics app on your phone and follow simple instructions.
+The app will instruct you to put your cellphone into the cradle, insert a cartridge, and apply a droplet of saliva, urine, sweat, blood, or other bodily fluids.
 The fluid will flow inside the cartridge over the TIRF microarray; which will detect the presence or absence of numerous molecular markers.
 Massive amounts of information will be obtained by taking pictures of the response of the TIRF microarray.
 The iDiagnostics app will analyze the images, and, in a matter of a few minutes, will provide recommendations on what to do.

 How Does iDiagnostics Work?